jh3nd3rs0n/jargyle/README.md

 ```

 #### 4. 11.
-2. Using DTLS for UDP Traffic Between Jargyle and the Other SOCKS Server
+2. Using DTLS for UDP Traffic Through SOCKS Server Chaining

-You can use DTLS for UDP traffic between Jargyle and the other SOCKS server under the following condition:
+You can use DTLS for UDP traffic through SOCKS server chaining under the following condition:

 -   The other SOCKS server accepts DTLS connections.

-By default DTLS for UDP traffic between Jargyle and the other SOCKS server is disabled.
-To enable DTLS for UDP traffic between Jargyle and the other SOCKS server, you will need to have the setting `chaining.dtls.enabled` set to `true`.
+By default DTLS for UDP traffic through SOCKS server chaining is disabled.
+To enable DTLS for UDP traffic through SOCKS server chaining, you will need to have the setting `chaining.dtls.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.dtls.trustStoreFile` to specify the server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.dtls.trustStorePassword` to specify the password for the server's trust store file.

 Partial command line example: